agottoli/AspRubyAnalyzer/README.md

 ------------------------------------------

 #### Install the environment.
-First, follow the instruction inside the file _manual.lyx_ in the _doc_ folder for installing all the dependencies.
+First, follow the instruction inside the file _manual.lyx_ in the _LivenessAnalysis/doc_ folder for installing all the dependencies.
-After that enter inside the _LivenessAnalysis_ and run the following command:
+Then enter inside the _LivenessAnalysis_ folder and run the following command:

     omake install